 How can I find out if my application and supporting documents have been received?

 Applicants may log into your application "Check Status" to see if supporting documents (i.e., transcripts, letters of recommendation, and application fees) have been received.
 The admissions office will post your documents to your application page as soon as possible.
 We request that you check the status of your application online PRIOR TO contacting the PMI Coordinators for assistance.

 All application related materials for the graduate program should be sent to:University of Pittsburgh Kristin DiGiacomo 450 Technology Drive Bridgeside Point 2, Suite 525 Pittsburgh, PA 15219

 When will I know if I've been accepted?

 The Admissions Committee arranges to interview all applicants whom they are considering for admission.
 Interviews of overseas applicants may be conducted by teleconference.
 Most interviews take place between January through March.
-Applicants are accepted on a rolling basis between February 1 and April 15.
-All offer letters will be sent by mail before April 15.
+Applicants are accepted on a rolling basis between February 1 and April 1.

 What is my application fee?

 The application fee is $50, which is due before we can begin processing your application.
 The fee can be in the form of a check or money order made payable to "The University of Pittsburgh," or can be paid by credit card online.